CONSTITUTION OF THE CANTERBURY SOCIALIST SOCIETY

 - General business.

-The Annual General Meeting is also the body which can make changes to the Constitution of the Canterbury Socialist Society.
+General meetings are also the bodies which can make changes to the Constitution of the Canterbury Socialist Society.

 All other meetings of members may make decisions that are deemed to pursue the objects of the society in section “II.
 PURPOSE”, and change or add to section “VI.
 STANDING ORDERS”, or to address any formal objection to decisions made by the Executive.
 These meetings are to ensure continuity and business as usual operations of the Society.